andrewchik0/raytracing/README.md

 ### Troubleshooting

 - Depending on the compiler, `STB_IMAGE_IMPLEMENTATION` may conflict with SMFL's implementation.
 If so, navigate to  `third_party/stb/stb_image_wrapper.cpp` and remove the `#define STB_IMAGE_IMPLEMENTATION` preprocessor define
+- If CMake fails to load the project due to a version compatibility error, use `CMake 3.28.3`